vinodmeesap/cordova-background-geolocation/docs/README.md

 ####`onLocation(successFn, failureFn)`
 Your `successFn` will be called with the following signature whenever a new location is recorded:

+:exclamation: When performing a `motionchange` or `getCurrentPosition`, the plugin requests **multiple** location *samples* in order to record the most accurate location possible.
+These *samples* are **not** persisted to the database but they will be provided to your `location` listener, for your convenience, since it can take some seconds for the best possible location to arrive.
+For example, you might use these samples to progressively update the user's position on a map.
+You can detect these *samples* in your `callbackFn` via `location.sample === true`.
+If you're manually `POST`ing location to your server, you should ignore these locations.

 ######@param {Object} location The Location data (@see Wiki for [Location Data Schema](../../../wiki/Location-Data-Schema))
 ######@param {Integer} taskId The taskId used to send to bgGeo.finish(taskId) in order to signal completion of your callbackFn